[ aws . dynamodb ]

 (structure)

 The capacity units consumed by an operation.
 The data returned includes the total provisioned throughput consumed, along with statistics for the table and any indexes involved in the operation.
 ConsumedCapacity is only returned if the request asked for it.
-For more information, see Provisioned Throughput in the Amazon DynamoDB Developer Guide .
+For more information, see Provisioned capacity mode in the Amazon DynamoDB Developer Guide .

 TableName -> (string)